technostar98/TCBot-Core/README.md

 #TCBot

-A bot made by Technostar98, Horfius, and MinecraftDevin11.
-Focused around being a modular bot, and to help with some tasks.
+Project started:  March 30th, 2015
+Project Creators: Technostar98, Horfius, MinecraftDevin11
+Description:      This project is intended to create a bot that will help
+                  Server Admins and Owners.
+It will help curate information so that information is easier to get as a client/member.

 #WIP
 Yes.
 It's a WIP.
+This project is at it's beginnings so most of this is unstable and alpha code.